admir-selimovic/gcnn/README.md

 ### Key Feature: Geometric Message Passing Mechanism for Geometric Quantities

-One of the defining aspects of GCNN is its **Geometric Message Passing Mechanism**, explicitly engineered to work with geometric quantities and information.
+One of the defining aspects of GCNN is its **Geometric Complex Message Passing Mechanism**, explicitly engineered to work with geometric quantities and information.
 The mechanism enables the diffusion of geometric information throughout the network, thereby facilitating higher-order representation learning on cell complexes.
 It utilizes the algebraic topology of non-dyadic and trans-hierarchical interactions to significantly enhance the model's learning capabilities in geometrically rich environments.

 <!--
 ### Highlights